 Occasionally in the summer, river water samples are taken and tests are conducted to determine the quantity of fecal coliform bacteria present.
-These bacteria are used as an indicator of whether disease-causing organisms may also be present.
+These bacteria are used as an indicator of whether or not disease-causing organisms are present.
 If the measured quantity of these "indicator organisms" is too high, the river water is not considered suitable for some types of recreational use.

-The quantity of fecal coliform bacteria upstream of Winnipeg usually meets the recreation objective.
+The quantity of fecal coliform bacteria upstream of Winnipeg usually meets the recreation objective, however, within

-However, within Winnipeg the objectives are met only 50-85% of the time.
+Winnipeg the objectives are met only 50-85% of the time.